-Employ ee Name: SS/ID Number:

-employ y authorize release of information from my Doer, listed in Section 1-B to the employer listed tion 49 CFR Part 40, section 40.25.
-OT-regulated drug and alcohol testing reco rds by my pronce with DOT evious

-Emple oyee Signature Date

-I-A: New E mployer Name:

-ated Employer Representative:

-SS:

-#:

-I-B: Previo us Employer Name:

-Design ated Employer Representative:

-Addres ss:

-#:

-emplo

-two years prior to the date of the employe , • •
+In the two years prior to the date of the employee's signature (in Section I), for DOT-regulated testing:

-1. Did the employee have alcohol tests w • No

-2. Did the employee have verified positive e drug tests?
-No

-3. Did the employee refuse to be tested?
-Yes No

-4. Did the employee have other violations testing regulations? of DOT agency drug and alcohol Yes No

-5. Did a previous employer report a drug and alcohol rule violation to you?
-Yes No

-6. If you answered "Yes" to any of the abo complete the return to duty process? ove items, did the employee Yes No
+1. Did the employee have alcohol tests with a result of 0.04 or higher?
+Yes No 2.
+Did the employee have verified positive drug tests?
+Yes No 3.
+Did the employee refuse to be tested?
+No 4.
+Did the employee have other violations of DOT agency drug and alcohol testing regulations?
+Yes No 5.
+Did a previous employer report a drug and alcohol rule violation to you?
+Yes No 6.
+If you answered "Yes" to any of the above items complete the return to duty process? , did the employee Yes No II-B: Persor providing information in Section II-A: Name: Title: Title: Phone #: Dat Date:

-II-B:

-Persor providing information in Section II-A:

-Name: Title:

-Phone #· Date:

-MTA 2017 LOT Manual Attachment 8.A, Release of Information Form - Former Employers
+MTA 2022 LOT Manual Attachment 8.A, Release of Information Form - Former Employers